brodieaustin/poisoned-well-novel/poisoned-well.md

 So, they made camp under a stand of trees near the river bank.
 Manan discovered a shed nearby that must have served as the ferryman's house, though not a very sound one.
 Manan wandered in circles for some time, starting at the ground, picking up twigs and broken limbs for fire.
 From a distance, she could see Quill, laying out a bed roll to sleep on.
 She paused by a tree, almost hiding behind it, watching him.

-She could swear that he looked different, but she couldn't tell why.
+She could swear that he looked different, but she could not tell why.
 Then she realized what it was.
 He was walking upright, completely upright.
 No cane to support him.
-She couldn't be entirely sure form this distance, but it seemed clear to him.
+She could not be entirely sure form this distance, but it seemed clear to him.
 But as soon as the revelation occured to her, he feel back to his stooped walk.

-When she returned to their camp, Quill seemed to be so thoroughly...Quill, that Manan didn't believe what she saw, supposed she must have been imagining what she saw.
+When she returned to their camp, Quill seemed to be so thoroughly...Quill, that Manan did not believe what she saw, supposed she must have been imagining what she saw.
 And what difference would it make at this point, anyway.
 They were in flight from the master and his men, or from the other men that had attacked them.
 Quill was just as likely to be tracked down by the master's men for breaking some uttered oath, as she was by the people who sought revenge or justice for her theft.

 "We'll continue on in the morning," Quill said.
 "I trust that the ferryman will return.
 Until then, I want to sleep on this very hard ground.
 I suggest you do the same."

-So they both slept, though Manan didn't sleep as soundly as he seemed to.
+So they both slept, though Manan did not sleep as soundly as he seemed to.
 She woke up throughout the night, looking out for any approaching danger.

 ***

 Quill's intutition about the ferryman proved to be true.
 The next morning they woke to a loud voice shouting out, "Hullo!
 You wanting to cross then?"
 They gathered their things quickly, broke camp, and rode down the river's edge.
 The ferryman met them as they approached.
 He looked them both up and down, spit a wobbling glob of spit on the ground, and made a sucking sound in his nose.
 "Cold took hold of me a few weeks past.
-Can't shake the snot from me nose.
+Ca not shake the snot from me nose.
 The boy over there almost shivered to death with a fever, but he got over it."

 He looked as if he was trying to peer through the wagon, probably wondering if it contained something to clear his nose.
 Before Quill could start negotiating terms of their crossing, Manan spoke up, "I have a tonic for that problem.
 I can mix some for you if you give us passage."